 The last construct that may affect your working memory or fluid intelligence is expertise.
 Gobet, F. and Ereku, M. (2016), spoke of Dreyfus and Dreyfus (1988) paper where they categorized expertise as, “fluid, automatic behavior without any conscious control,” which is how anyone should think of it.
 Although there is not a good overall way to test if someone has expertise, most articles just use a median split to separate participants into a novice group, or an expert group (Sattizahn, J.R., Moser, J.S., & Beilock, S.L., 2016).
 This may not be the best way to show or categorize a person’s expertise, but it is the best we have currently available and that has been used in research.
 With these three constructs combined, they could help shape how things may get stored in our short term or long-term memory.
 They each play an important part in how we view the world around us and evaluate everyday situations.

+Interplay between these systems